 The Raspberry Pi has been designed specifically with add-on boards in mind.
-A HAT (hardware attached on top) is an add-on board for Raspberry Pi models A+, B+ or 2B.
+A HAT (hardware attached on top) is an add-on board for Raspberry Pi.
 HATs can be securely fastened to a host Raspberry Pi using four stand-offs and eight screws.

 The add-on board used by the Astro Pi flight hardware is called the Sense HAT, pictured above separately and then securely installed onto a Raspberry Pi below.

 This is informally known as the Domestic Astro Pi since it’s the main guts of the flight hardware.